 The BDEA project, conducted by BRAC, attempted to gather, analyze and map the types and spread of rumors related to COVID-19.
-This involved collecting over 240,000 responses from across the country in rural and urban areas, and mapping those responses to show rumor hotspots and the types of rumors that were circulating.
-This allowed the BRAC team to design and implement communication campaigns to address those rumors and its negative effects.
+This involved collecting over 240,000 responses from across the country in rural and urban areas and mapping those responses to show rumor hotspots and the types of rumors that were circulating.
+This allowed the BRAC team to design and implement communication campaigns to address those rumors and their negative effects.

-For the after action review, LightCastle collaborated on numerous instances with BRAC representatives.
+For the after-action review, LightCastle collaborated on numerous instances with BRAC representatives.
 The representatives of the data collection campaign, which was run by BRAC, helped the LightCastle team to assess the strengths and pitfalls of the questionnaire, understand their beliefs regarding the project and the spread of misinformation, and their concerns regarding further developments in the near future.
 In total, 7 Key Informant Interviews (KIIs) were conducted along with 4 Focus Group Discussions (FGDs), which consisted of 8 participants each, including 1 area manager, 1 district coordinator, 4 respondents, 2 shastho kormis (health workers).

 The data collected and analyzed, along with the communication campaigns designed in this project, can help map the spread of misinformation as well as develop more effective and targeted communication in the future.
 As Bangladesh continues to march towards becoming a more digitized nation, the “Rumor Map” and “Data Tree” are going to become important tools to mitigate the upcoming challenges of misinformation in the digital era.